yakivy/poppet/README.md

 You may find Poppet useful if you want to...
 - build and expose API around service traits with several lines of code
 - keep your services sparklingly clean
-- customize everything around the library 😄
+- customize everything around 😄

 ### Design

 Library consists of three main parts: coder, provider and consumer.

-`Coder` is responsible for converting low level interaction data type (mainly `Array[Byte]`) into models.
-Coders on provider and consumer sides should be compatible (generate same intermediate data for same models).
-OOTB supported coders: `circe`, `play-json`, `jackson`
+`Coder` is responsible for converting low level interaction data type (`Array[Byte]`) into the models.
+Coders on provider and consumer sides should be compatible (generate same interaction data for same models).
+OOTB coders: `circe`, `play-json`, `jackson`

-`Provider` is responsible for converting consumer requests to service calls, as a materialization result returns request-response function that needs to be exposed for consumer.
+`Provider` is responsible for converting consumer requests to service calls, as a materialization result returns request-response function that needs to be exposed for the consumer.

-`Consumer` is responsible for proxying calls from service to provider endpoints, as a materialization result returns the fully functional instance of given trait.
+`Consumer` is responsible for proxying calls from service to provider endpoints, as a materialization result returns the fully functioning instance of the given trait.

 ### Quick start
-Put library version in the build file and add cats dependency, let's assume you are using sbt:
+Put a library version in the build file and add cats dependency, let's assume you are using SBT:
 ```scala
 val poppetVersion = "0.1.0"